 don’t generate layout objects, and some

-layout object for the bullet point!), but mostly it’s one layout object
+elements have an extra one for the bullet point!), but mostly it’s one

-each. and each with a size and a position.
-The browser
+layout object each. and each with a size and a position.

-walks the HTML tree to produce the layout tree, then computes the size
+The browser walks the HTML tree to produce the layout tree, then

-and position for each layout object, and finally draws each layout
+computes the size and position for each layout object, and finally draws

-Let’s start by looking how the existing Layout
+Let’s start by looking at how the existing Layout

 class Browser: